 Champions of Hara is such a cool adventure game.
 The tiles that make up the world shift around as you play, which forces you to tweak your strategy on the fly.
 Your goal is to grow as powerful as you can through exploration and then take down one of the powerful villains.
 The characters are all unique and change how you play each game, and there are a lot of challenging scenarios to choose from.

-Champions of Hara is probably the most underrated adventure board game on this list and it’s a game that I think plays equally well at two, three, and four players.
+Champions of Hara is probably the most underrated adventure board game on this list.
+It’s a great fantasy game that I think most co-op fans will enjoy playing.
+I like it best as a three-player game, but it plays well at all player counts.

 Read our Champions of Hara review